How To Tweak Your Skincare Routine for the Seasons Change

 According to Jaimie Glick.
 M.D, a dermatologist at Marmur Medical Center, “humidifying mists may increase hydration levels with microdroplets of water that penetrate the areas between skin cells”.

 3. Prep Your Home

 Ok - this one is not too tied in with your routine (well, a little anyway).
 During the colder seasons, humidity levels in your home tend to drop.
 The drier the air at home, the drier your skin.
-One way to maximise hydration at home and prevent dryness is by adding a humidifier to your decor.
+One way to maximize hydration at home and prevent dryness is by adding a humidifier to your decor.
 Yes, they look cool, but they infuse moisturizing properties into your home.

-Heather recommends: Glass Aromatherapy Essential Oil Diffuser
+I recommend: Glass Aromatherapy Essential Oil Diffuser

-4. Apply A Few Drops Of Serum After Moisturizing
+4. Apply A Few Drops of Serum After Moisturizing

 Serums are essential for your skin (no matter the season), but they become slightly more important as the season changes.
 According to Harvard Health, “serums are designed to sink into the skin quickly, delivering an intensive dose of ingredients that can address common skin complaints” - and this is true with dry/irritated skin as well.

-The autumn/winter season makes your skin more prone to redness, dryness and irritation.
-A serum that uses potent ingredients like Argan Oil, Carrot and Rosehip will protect your skin from seasonal skin changes.
+The autumn/winter season makes your skin more prone to redness, dryness, and irritation.
+A serum that uses potent ingredients like Argan Oil, Carrot, and Rosehip will protect your skin from seasonal skin changes.
 For optimal use, apply a few drops of serum after moisturizing your skin.

 To protect your skin this season change: Daily Repair Serum